-The NYU Journal of International Law & Politics is currently closed for general submissions.
-Our next round of submissions will likely open in September 2019 for consideration in our summer symposium issue.
-At that time, we will be seeking articles related to or discussing international law, politics, and rule of law in Latin America.
-Please check our website (http://nyujilp.org/) periodically for updates.
+The NYU Journal of International Law & Politics is currently accepting submissions for our summer symposium issue.
+We are seeking articles related to or discussing international law, politics, and rule of law in Latin America.
+To submit, please email your manuscript, cover letter, and CV to our Senior Symposium Editor, Isaiah Evans, at firstname.lastname@example.org.
+We will reopen selection for general submissions in February 2020.

 Article Selection Process